ivanchromjak/jekyll-theme-eon/_blocks/feature-31.md

 icon: ios-mailbox-closed-flag-up.svg
 ---

-Add newsletter signup form to sections or headers.
+Add a newsletter signup form to sections or headers.